argonne-lcf/user-guides/docs/polaris/known-issues.md

 # Known Issues

-This is a collection of known issues that have been encountered during Polaris's early user phase.
+This is a collection of known issues that have been encountered on Polaris.
 Documentation will be updated as issues are resolved.
+Users are encouraged to email [support@alcf.anl.gov](mailto:support@alcf.anl.gov) to report issues.

 ## Compiling & Running Applications